Convergence estimates for the Magnus expansion I. Banach algebras: Introduction

-Here we review and provide simplified proofs related to the basic properties of the Magnus expansion in the Banach algebra and Banach--Lie algebra settings, and improve various convergence estimates.
-We will not discuss the Magnus expansion for vector fields or PDEs, where there is much to do yet.
-See Blanes, Casas, Oteo, Ros \cite{BCOR} for some other aspects of Magnus expansion.
-Some observations and improvements concerning the Baker--Campbell--Hausdorff expansion are also made.
+In this series of articles, we review and provide simplified proofs related to the Magnus expansion, and improve convergence estimates.
+Observations and improvements concerning the Baker--Campbell--Hausdorff expansion are also made.
+See Blanes, Casas, Oteo, Ros \cite{BCOR} for a general review of the Magnus expansion for aspects we do not discuss.
+A recent reference with respect to vector fields is Beauchard, Le Borgne, Marbach \cite{BLBM}.

-We refer to Bourbaki \cite{B}, Reutenauer \cite{R}, and Bonfiglioli, Fulci \cite{BF} for general background in Lie theory, including the Baker--Campbell--Hausdorff expansion, the Poincar\'e--Birkhoff--Witt theorem, the Dynkin--Specht--Wever lemma, and the Dynkin formula, for which we do not make particular references.
-Especially, \cite{BF} can be useful: It discusses the above mentioned topics in rather great detail, and it provides a guide to further literature, but the detailed discussion ends about the same place where our discussion begins.
+We refer to Bourbaki \cite{B}, Reutenauer \cite{R}, and Bonfiglioli, Fulci \cite{BF} for general background in Lie theory, including the Baker--Campbell--Hausdorff expansion, the Poincar\'e--Birkhoff--Witt theorem, Friedrichs' criterion for commutator polynomials, the Dynkin--Specht--Wever lemma, and the Dynkin formula, i.~e.~the ``standard universal Lie algebraic tools''; for these we do not make particular references.
+(They can mostly be circumvented for our purposes, but they are unavoidable for putting the material into context.)
+Especially \cite{BF} can be useful: It provides a detailed discussion of the above mentioned topics and a guide to further literature, but the discussion itself ends around the same place where our discussion begins.
 Dunford, Schwartz \cite{DS} still provides a reasonably good reference for functional analysis.
-Furthermore, we cite Flajolet, Sedgewick \cite{FS} for generating function techniques, including a discussion of the role of Pringsheim's theorem, etc. We refer to Coddington, Levinson \cite{CL}, Hsieh, Sibuya \cite{HS}, Teschl \cite{T} for the theory of ordinary differential equations, including existence and uniqueness theorems, and some standard solution techniques.
+We cite Flajolet, Sedgewick \cite{FS} for generating function techniques, including a discussion of the role of Pringsheim's theorem.
+We refer to Coddington, Levinson \cite{CL}, Hsieh, Sibuya \cite{HS}, Teschl \cite{T} for the theory of ordinary differential equations, including existence and uniqueness theorems, and some standard solution techniques.
+Some other background references will be introduced topically.

-Section \ref{sec:MagnusBanach} provides an introduction to the Magnus expansion in the setting of Banach algebras.
-The emphasis is on recovering some known results, organized efficiently.
-Section \ref{sec:MagnusResolvent} uses the resolvent technique to refine these results.
-Section \ref{sec:ConformalRange} provides an introduction the conformal range of operators on Hilbert spaces, something we use in the next three sections.
-In Section \ref{sec:MagnusHilbert} we give explicit growth estimates for the Magnus expansion in setting of Hilbert space operators.
-In Section \ref{sec:Examples} we consider some carefully selected examples.
-These are used to test our earlier estimates but also help to understand the $2\times2$ real case better.
-Section \ref{sec:MagnusGL2} develops an analysis of the $2\times2$ real case.
-As a main tool, we introduce some normal forms for $2\times2$ real matrices based on time-ordered exponentials, which are not ordinary exponentials.
-Section \ref{sec:MagnusBanachLie} provides a discussion of the Magnus expansion in the setting of Banach--Lie algebras.
-Section \ref{sec:MagnusStandard} discusses improvements of the standard convergence bound $\boldsymbol\delta= 2.1737374\ldots$.